Top 40+ Drools Interview Questions and Answers

 Backward chaining in Drools refers to a rule execution strategy where the system starts with the desired outcome (conclusion) and works backward to determine the conditions (premises or facts) required to satisfy that conclusion.
 It is commonly used in rule-based systems to infer or derive conclusions based on known facts and rules.
 Backward chaining allows Drools to dynamically reason and deduce conclusions based on changing data or conditions, supporting adaptive decision-making and complex rule interactions.

-31. How do you handle dynamic rule creation and modification in Drools?
+31. How do users handle dynamic rule creation and modification in Drools?

 Ans: